 Microsoft Excel boasts a wide number of lookup and reference function but no other is commonly known than the VLOOKUP function in Excel.
 If you’re working with tables most of the time, from multi-year financial statements to inventory systems, understanding how to use VLOOKUP function in Microsoft Excel can come in very handy.
 However, for beginners, the Excel VLOOKUP function can be intimidating to wrap their heads around.

-In this article, we will discuss what Excel VLOOKUP function is and the 4 arguments in the Excel VLOOKUP formula.
-We will also illustrate common VLOOKUP examples in Excel that highlights why users gravitate to it and the common errors and limitations encountered.
+In this article, we will discuss what the Microsoft Excel VLOOKUP function is and the 4 arguments in the Excel VLOOKUP formula.
+We will also illustrate common Excel Spreadsheet VLOOKUP examples in Excel that highlight why users gravitate to it and the common errors and limitations encountered.

 What the Letter “V” Stands for in Excel VLOOKUP Function

-Excel VLOOKUP function is one of the most widely used Lookup & Reference Functions.
+Excel Spreadsheet VLOOKUP function is one of the most widely used Lookup & Reference Functions.
 The “V” in the VLOOKUP function in Excel stands for vertical representing the vertical lookup it performs.
-It always looks up a value in the leftmost column of an array and returns a corresponding value from the column to the right.
+It always looks up a value in the leftmost column of a table and the function returns a corresponding value from the column to the right.

 The Excel VLOOKUP formula

-– The value to find which can be a numeric value, cell reference, or text string.
+– The value to find which can be numeric values, cell references, or text strings.
 For the Excel VLOOKUP formula to work properly, the Lookup_value must be at the left-most column of the array (Required argument).

-– The range of cells where the Excel VLOOKUP function will search from.
+– The cell ranges where the Excel VLOOKUP function will search from.
 (Required argument).

-– Represents the column number within the table_array to retrieve the data or return value needed (Required argument).
+– Represents the column numbers within the table_array to retrieve the data or return value needed (Required argument).

 – A Col_Index_Num of 1 instructs the Excel VLOOKUP formula to get the value in the 1st column.